 Michele’s Granola’s pumpkin spice blend: Local granola guru Michele Tsucalas got her start by pedaling crunchy concoctions at area farmers’ markets, and now, she’s created a flavor inspired by the markets’ annual fall harvest.
 Among the many varieties that Timonium-based Michele’s Granola whips up for the chillier months is a pumpkin spice blend that fuses golden flax, pumpkin seeds, pecans, and pumpkin pie spices.
 In addition to the year-round 32nd Street Farmers’ Market, Michele’s Granola is sold at retailers including Whole Foods Market, MOM’s Organic Market, and Wegmans.
 Multiple locations including 3201 Barclay St.

 The pumpkin spice snowball at Walther Gardens: Who says snowballs are only a summer thing?
 At Hamilton-Lauraville’s Walther Gardens, snowball season doesn’t have a cut-off date.
-The garden’s signature shack, arguably the oldest in existence, uses a French line of specialty syrups that features fall flavors like cinnamon spice, candy apple, and, of course, pumpkin spice.
+The garden’s signature shack, arguably the oldest in existence, uses a French line of specialty syrups that features fall flavors like maple spice, candy apple, and, of course, pumpkin spice.
 Sample one of the seasonal snowballs while strolling around the picturesque property in search of the perfect gourds and pumpkins this fall (Christmas trees also go on sale later in the winter).
 4715 Walther Avenue, 410-426-0546

 Atwater’s pumpkin lattes: Not only does Atwater’s serve up some standout soups and sandwiches, but the local farm-to-table chain also offers a slew of fall-inspired takeaway items and coffees this time of year.
 In addition to desserts like pumpkin bites and pies, the cafe features a warm pumpkin latte using a homemade syrup made with roasted pumpkins and a blend of spices.
 Multiple locations including 3601 Boston St., 667-309-7146